sulu/sulu/UPGRADE.md

 ### Search searches non-published pages by default

 Pages which are "Test" are no longer indexed.
-If you require only "published" pages modify your search query to start with: `state:published`
+If you require only "published" pages modify your search query to start with: `state:published AND `

 ### Smart content tag operator